AshleyPikachu/Super-Bit-Shader/README.md

 3. These are settings per core, and some of them need to be adjusted for SBS to work.

 * DoubleCherryGB & SameBoy: Set GBC Color Correction to "OFF".
-* PokeMini & Beetle VB: Set the Palette :Black & White".
+* PokeMini & Beetle VB: Set the Palette: "Black & White".
-* Beetle Cygne: Color Palette = Grayscale, Color Depth-Thousands (16-bit).
-60hz Mode off when Mixed-Frames used.
+* Beetle Cygne: Color Palette = "Grayscale", "Color Depth - Thousands (16-bit)".
+"60hz Mode off" when Mixed-Frames.

 🟡**Part 5: SAVE YOUR WORK**
 1. Head back to the "Main Menu" using and select the "Quick Menu" one last time.